pimalion/api-php-client/README.md

-# Pimalion Publishing API Public PHP.
+# Pimalion Publishing API PHP Client.

-This is a PHP library to communicate with the Pimalion Publishing Public API, using PHP.
+This is a PHP client to communicate with the Pimalion Publishing API, using PHP.